cyborg-one/nfqttl/README.md

 * Nfqttl - module for modifying the ttl value in the packet header.
 * Sets the ttl value of 64 for the packet on the mobile data interface and sets the ttl value of 65 for the packet on the local interface (wifi, bluetooth).
-* The tcp sequence split.
+* Splitting the TCP package.
 * For incoming packets, if ttl == 1, set to ttl 64.
 * IPv6 packets are dropped.